Gabe-Real/Gabe-Real/README.md

 # Ey up

-I make software.
+I make things.

 <h3 align="left">
   You can contact me on <a href='https://discord.gabereal.co.uk'>Discord</a> or at gaberealj10@gmail.com
 </h3>

-I code kotlin, Java and Java script - *andddd* maybe an occasional bit of python.
+I code kotlin, Java and Java script - *andddd* a lot of other stuff that you can see in the images.
 I also made that one discord bot that you can invite [here](https://cozy.gabereal.co.uk) yeah very good recommend yes yes.

 Sometimes I go outise and touch grass 🍃